imgupload-py/imgupload.py/README.md

 ## What is imgupload?

-imgupload is a Flask + uWSGI application to serve as an all-purpose image/file uploader over POST requests.
+imgupload is a Flask + uWSGI application to serve as an all-purpose image uploader over POST requests.

 ---